Home » Water Softening » Water Softener Guides » 2 Main Reasons Why Your Water Softener is Overflowing

 Last Updated on

-The process of regeneration is in place to rid the water of the calcium and magnesium minerals.
-It accomplishes this by mixing the minerals with the resin bed.
+The water softener regeneration process eliminates calcium and magnesium minerals from water by mixing the minerals with the resin bed.

 The Regeneration Process